Our priorities 2018 – 2021

 Climate Target Accountability

 Learning from the more successful track records in GHG reductions achieved by countries such as Sweden and the UK, planning around carbon budgets as the centerpiece of a transparent and robust climate accountability framework is the tried and true path to take.
 And we don’t need to start from scratch – BC’s reduction targets, biennial progress reporting, and the Climate Solutions and Clean Growth Advisory Council provide a solid foundation.
-Together with best practices from Canadian, UK and Swedish law, this framework would establish enforceable carbon budgets, including sub-budgets for the industrial, building and transport sectors, mechanisms for planning in accordance with the budgets, and an advisory body to ensure progress towards the budgets.
+Together with best practices from UK, Swedish, Australian (Victoria), German, and recent New Zealand (still in process) laws, this framework should establish enforceable carbon budgets, mechanisms for planning in accordance with the budgets, and an independent advisory body to ensure progress towards the budgets.

 Recommended requirements to ensure a strong accountability framework include:

-- Interim carbon budgets and sectoral targets that cap the total greenhouse gas emissions that are available to “spend” over a 5-year or shorter time period;
+- Interim carbon budgets and sectoral targets that cap the total GHG emissions that are available to “spend” over a 5-year or shorter time period;

-- Planning mechanisms including clear allocation of responsibility across Ministries for achieving budgets, requirements that environmental assessments and other authorizations of greenhouse gas emissions be consistent with carbon budgets, and corrective plans to enact when the province is not on track to meet targets;
+- Planning mechanisms including clear allocation of responsibility across Ministries for achieving budgets, requirements that environmental assessments and other authorizations of GHG emissions be consistent with carbon budgets, and corrective plans to enact when the province is not on track to meet targets;

 - Independent monitoring and verification of government progress towards achieving budgets.